Ordbe/ordbe/README.md

 ### :v: About me<a name="aboutme"></a>
 ___
-Zest in development of information products and services was impulsed me to change the area of work.
+Zest in software development was impulsed me to change the area of work.
 Different tasks, communication with associates improved my soft skills and did me able to solve the problems easier and more efficient.
 In addition general knowledge in computer science and near-mathematical higher education let me to catch up hard skills faster.